KV Cache Offloading for Context-Intensive Tasks: Introduction

-A promising alternative to pruning is KV-cache offloading:\citep{aminabadi2022deepspeed, sheng2023flexgen}: instead of pruning KV entries permanently, these techniques keep the original entries in cheaper system memory and load them back when necessary.
-To avoid loading the full KV cache, they use method-specific heuristics to predict which KV entries will be used at every inference step~\cite{lee2024infinigen, sun2025shadowkv}, reporting little to no performance degradation compared to full attention.
-However, evaluations in these studies have largely been restricted to widely used long-context benchmarks such as RULER \citep{hsieh2024ruler} and LongBench \citep{bai2024longbench}.
-Although popular, these benchmarks may not capture the full range of real-world applications.
+A promising alternative to pruning is KV-cache offloading~\citep{aminabadi2022deepspeed, sheng2023flexgen}: instead of removing KV entries permanently, these techniques move the original entries to cheaper system memory and load them back when necessary.
+To avoid loading the full KV cache, they use method-specific heuristics to predict which KV entries will be used at every inference step~\cite{lee2024infinigen,chen2024arkvale, sun2025shadowkv,tenghui2026efficient,yang2025hcattentionextremekvcache}, reporting little to no performance degradation compared to full attention.
+However, evaluations in these studies have largely been restricted to widely used long-context benchmarks such as RULER~\citep{hsieh2024ruler} and LongBench \citep{bai2024longbench}.
+Though popular, these benchmarks may not capture the full range of real-world applications.
 As a result, performance drops on practically relevant tasks may go unnoticed and could be non-negligible.
-In this work, we systematically evaluate KV-cache offloading techniques across a broader set of benchmarks, including both publicly available tasks used in prior work and tasks we introduce.
-We identify settings in which these methods fail, and we hypothesize that KV-cache offloading policies are more likely to struggle on tasks that require retrieving a sufficiently large amount of information.
+In this work, we systematically evaluate KV-cache offloading techniques across more difficult workloads and identify one prominent failure mode: \textit{context-intensive tasks}.
+Namely, we find that KV offloading methods struggle with problems that require looking up a lot of contextual information, even if the problem itself is not difficult.
+We identify several context-intensive subtasks in existing benchmarks that are not common in KV offloading research.
+Additionally, we create a new dataset, Text2JSON, based on the real-world task of extracting structured information from documents.